The fishing at Casare’ river is very diverse. Therefore, we recommend bringing different types of equipment and more than one set up.

-- Rods: 7-10 weight rods are the recommended sizes for the different species and conditions.
-A 9’ 9wt. being the most practical all around rod.
-10wt are for the upper-most sector of the river, where shallow pockets among lots of boulders and structure force you to use a rod with more backbone, especially with those 30+lbers!
+- Rods: 8-10 weight rods are the recommended sizes for the different species and conditions.
+A 9ft, 9wt. being the most practical all around rod.
+10wt are for the upper-most sector of the river, where shallow pockets among lots of boulders and structure force you to use a rod with more backbone.

 - Reels: Any quality reel with a good drag system and at least 100 yards of 30 pound backing.

 - Lines: Most fishing is done with freshwater or saltwater floating lines and lines with built in intermediate tips.
-Lines like the Rio Saltwater Versi-Tip or a 300 grain saltwater sinking head are handy as well and allow anglers to get down deep when needed.
-While not mandatory, it can be nice to have two rods rigged, one with a floater and one with a sinking tip.
+Lines like the Rio Outbound or a 350-450 grain saltwater sinking head are handy as well and allow anglers to get down deep when needed.
+We recommend having two rods rigged, one with a floating line and one with an intermediate or sink-tip line.

-- Leaders/Tippet: 9 ft. leaders with 20-60 pound tippet and wire are the norm.
-Bring along spools of 25, 30 and 40 pound mono as well as 2 spools each of 40 and 60 pound coated wire tippet.
+- Leaders/Tippet: 6-9ft. leaders with 40-50 lb tippet and minimum of 40 lb wire are used.
+Bring along spools of 40 and 50 lb fluorocarbon as well as 2 spools each of 40 lb coated wire tippet.
 With these diameters we typically fashion our own simple leaders.
 Titanium leaders are also a very good choice.

 - Rods: Heavy to Extra Heavy saltwater or freshwater rods.
 A strong rod is a must to get big fish out of deep holes, logs and rocks.